Vittek444/english-for-designers/Handshake/index.md

 # Handshake

 ### First version

-Hii, I’m Vít Roček, a graphic designer focused on branding,UX/UI & digital art.
+Hi, I’m Vít Roček, a graphic designer focused on branding, UX/UI and digital art.

-I create visual systems and digital experiences that are clear, intuitive, and quietly expressive.
-My strength lies in turning complexity into something simple and making it feel good to use!
+I design clear, intuitive visual systems and digital experiences that feel expressive.
+I turn complexity into simplicity—and make it feel good.
+Easy to use.
+Easy to love.

 ---
 ### More serious and fun ideas! 😋